 Suppliers and business partners

 Our South African intermediated business model relies on a network of intermediaries and underwriting managing agents (UMAs) and forms the core of the Santam Commercial and Personal business unit.
 Santam Specialist partners with UMAs and affinity partners as front office and claims administration service providers.
-We have a network of over 2 700 intermediaries.
-They benefit from supplier development initiatives, such as the Black Broker Development programme and our investment in the ASISA Edge Growth fund, to create access to loan funding for new and small BBBEE suppliers in the sector.
+We have a huge network of intermediaries.
+They benefit from supplier development initiatives, such as the Black Broker Development programme and our investment in the ASISA Edge Growth fund, to create access to loan funding for new and small suppliers in the sector.